natgo/wt-wiki-scraper/wikitext-transpiled/ground/IS-4M.md

 {{Specs-Tank-Weapon|1}}
 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|D-25T (122 mm)}}

+The IS-4M retains the the same 122 mm D-25T cannon found in the [[IS-2]].
+It's a very capable cannon, with a good damage output and good penetration values for its BR-471D shell.
+However this means that its reload rate is very low, with 27 seconds when stock and 20.8 seconds with an Aced crew.
+That means that, even in a best case scenario, it's not capable of firing more than 3 shots per minute.

 {| class="wikitable" style="text-align:center" width="100%"
 |-